input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/catalyst_docs/proposal.md

 ### Specification

-Catalysyt Proposal Template document is a [Catalyst Signed Document], so its fully follows the structure of the [Catalyst Signed Document] specification.
+Catalyst Proposal Template document is a [Catalyst Signed Document], so its fully follows the structure of the [Catalyst Signed Document] specification.

 #### Metadata Fields